Could My Child Benefit From Oral Immunotherapy (OIT)?

-Dad holding his child in kitchen, discussing oral immunotherapy (OIT) candidacy for kids
+Dad holding his child in kitchen, discussing oral immunotherapy (OIT) candidacy for kids.

 When your child has a food allergy, every meal feels like a calculated risk.
 Once you experience anaphylaxis with your child, it changes everything.
 That defining moment is often what brings families to our clinic with one burning question: Can my child do OIT?